ht-lau/Smith2018_AKAP18/README.md

 log.LFQ$p.2 <- NULL
 ```

 I count the missing data per gene for each treatment, i.e., control, P- and NLS- mutants.
 This will impact the filtering and p-value adjustment downstream.
-The missing values are imputed using a random number drawn from a distribution with mean at -2 and 0.1 s.d.
+The missing values are imputed using a random number drawn from a distribution with a mean at -2 and 0.1 s.d.
 This assumes that the missing data is due to the signal being under the machine detection threshold.

 ``` r
 # Counting NAs